MIDFIELDR/midfieldr/README.md

 remotes::install_github("MIDFIELDR/midfieldr")
 ```

-To confirm a successful installation, run the following to view the
+You can confirm a successful installation by viewing the package help
-package help page.
+page.
+In the Console, run:

 ``` r
 library("midfieldr")